SysIntAu/dpdirect/README.md

 #### Enable the XML Management Interface ####

-Via the Web-GUI, type 'XML Management' into the search bar, and select 'XML Management Interface'.
+Via the DataPower Web-GUI, type 'XML Management' into the search bar, and select 'XML Management Interface'.
 Select the 'enable' button, and save config.
 See the IBM notes at http://www.ibm.com/support/knowledgecenter/SS9H2Y_7.5.0/com.ibm.dp.doc/xmi_interfaceservices_enabling.html for more detail on XML Management Interface security.